aclark4life/python-packages-doc/introduction.rst

 Step 4: Test release
 --------------------

 ..
-Warning:: There is no VCS integration
+Warning:: There is no version control system integration
   :class: alert alert-warning

-- In addition to selecting a valid package, you should add a `MANIFEST.in file`_ if you don't have one already. pythonpackages.com does not know about any version control integration you may be using locally.
+- In addition to selecting a valid package, you should add a `MANIFEST.in file`_ if you have not done so already. pythonpackages.com does not know about any version control integration you may be using locally e.g. setuptools-git.

 - Send the release to the test index server with the "Test release" button.
 You should see: